-Along Culver Parade, in Sandham Gardens, you will find crazy golf, a putting green (open from 9.30am -5.30pm, 9.30pm in the period 22 July to 04 September - weather permitting) as well as a skate park, Adizone, and children’s play areas.
+Along Culver Parade, in Sandham Gardens, you will find crazy golf and a putting green open until 31 October 2016 (9.30am -5.30pm), - weather permitting) as well as a skate park, Adizone, and children’s play areas.
 The last three are free of charge, and free of supervision, so Parents/Guardians must take responsibility.
 In the same area is the Bowls Club.
 Further along is Sandown Zoo with a Tiger Sanctuary and also Dinosaur Isle Museum.

 Sandown can also offer an 18 hole Golf Course at the Shanklin & Sandown Golf Club, as well as the ability for people to fly their own planes into Sandown Airport.
 Sandown holds regular events such as Sandown Carnival which is held in July and Sandown Regatta and Illuminated Carnival which are held in August.
 November will see the culmination of the Carnival activities with a grand firework display, plus entertainment, on bonfire night, starting at 6.00pm along the Esplanade in Sandown.